SchulzLab/Aeron/README.md

 0.01 - first complete version with quantification and fusion-gene detection ability

 ## Running
+# Graph building
+To generate a graph file from a reference sequence, run the following command from the GraphBuilder folder:
+'''
+	python GraphBuilder -e Path_to_the_genome_sequence -g Path_to_the_genome_sequence -o Output_File
+'''
+The above command would generate an "gfa" file which can be used for transcript quantification and gene-fusion detection step

+Things to remember:
+- The genome sequence file should be in fasta format and should contain the chromosome sequences of the specie.
+- The number of chromosomes in the sequence fasta file should match the number of chromosomes in the gtf file.
+- The chromosome ids in the sequence fasta file should match the chromosome ids in the gtf file.

+# Quantification and gene-fusion detection
 1. In the folder of snakemake_pipeline, make a directory titled input
 2. Copy the input files to the "input" folder
 3. Input files should include: